-In the case of ALLS, for example, 100 percent utilization implied that all four lasers were fully operational and used by the community for research purposes for at least 36 weeks of the year (as the remaining 16 weeks were reserved for maintenance activities).
+As part of the effort to gauge the performance of facility operations, each facility was asked to quantify its level of use relative to potential capacity.
+This is perhaps the one metric for which the definition is the most variable amongst facilities given it must be defined according to the facility's unique context of operations.
+Generally, it is a measure of the time a resource is used by the community in proportion to the time it is made available to it.
+In the case of ALLS, for example, 100 percent utilization implies that all four lasers are fully operational and used by the community for research purposes for at least 36 weeks of the year (as the remaining 16 weeks are reserved for maintenance activities).
 In the case of Compute Canada, "utilization levels are calculated based on the proportion of time a computational node's resources are assigned to a job, from all the time that node's resources are available."
-It was clear from the responses received that all 12 facilities gave high priority to maximizing the use of their capabilities.
+It is clear from the responses received that all 12 facilities give high priority to maximizing the use of their capabilities.
 Factoring in all circumstances, the 12 facilities reported having met or exceeded their targets for this metric.
 The review of what was reported in 2017 showed that this metric needed to be better defined by the facilities for the 2017-22 cycle.